-Giant holds off on ordering vaccine as it waits for D.C. to schedule more appointments
+Giant holds off on ordering vaccine as D.C. residents cancel appointments

 The greater Washington region on Friday recorded 3,146 new coronavirus infections.
 Maryland added 1,457 cases and 16 deaths, while D.C. tallied 151 cases and three deaths.
 Virginia added 1,538 cases, with 11 deaths recorded.

+Senators criticized Schrader, and his boss Gov. Larry Hogan (R), for failing to prioritize hard-hit minority communities from the beginning of the vaccination campaign and for shifting answers to why the distribution system was so diffuse, among other problems with the rollout.

+But lawmakers also said the vaccination campaign had improved, Schrader had been responsive to their concerns, and that he had earned the right to serve for the remaining 18 months of the Hogan administration.

-Hospitalizations for covid-19 in the District have increased 13 percent from last week, according to data collected by The Post.
-Hospitalizations in Maryland have increased 2 percent since last week, and hospitalizations in Virginia decreased 1 percent from last week.
+Hospitalizations in Maryland have increased 2 percent since last week, and hospitalizations in Virginia decreased 1 percent from last week, according to data collected by The Washington Post.

+Hospitalizations for covid-19 in the District have increased 13 percent from last week.
+Lynn Goldman, the dean of the Milken Institute School of Public Health at George Washington University, said the hospitalization rate is probably due to the continued transmission of the virus in the District.

+“Their rate of transmission right now is almost exactly 1, meaning that for everybody who has covid in D.C., they’re going to give it to another person,”Goldman said.
+“And that means that they are not seeing a reduction in the total number of cases and that means among those people who are positive for covid, that some of them will wind up in the hospital.”

+Goldman noted that it’s better to compare D.C.’s hospitalization rate to other cities instead of to its neighboring states.

+“It might be more fair to compare D.C. with other cities, and not with states and in particular other cities that are very cosmopolitan, have a lot of commerce, have a lot of people traveling,” Goldman said.
+“I think that when you look at it that way, D.C. is similar to some of these other areas.”

-Maryland has administered 2,882,170 doses, with 1,075,960 people fully vaccinated.
-Virginia has administered 4,140,842 vaccine doses, with 1,490,091 people having received their second dose.
+Maryland has administered 2,882,170 vaccine doses, with 1,075,960 people fully vaccinated.
+Virginia has administered 4,140,842 doses, with 1,490,091 people having received their second dose.
 The District has administered 381,345 doses, with 100,548 people fully vaccinated.